Caprese Garlic Bread

 Instructions

 - Preheat oven to 350 F. Halve the baguette crosswise, then slice each one in half horizontally lengthwise.
-Place the bread cut side up on a large baking sheet.
+Place the bread, cut side up, on a large baking sheet.

 - In a small bowl, blend together the butter, garlic, parsley, salt, and pepper.
-Spread on the baguettes and bake until golden, 12 to 15 minutes.
+Spread on the baguettes and bake until golden, about 12 to 15 minutes.

 - Meanwhile, in a small saucepan, simmer the balsamic vinegar over medium-low heat until reduced by half, about 8 minutes, unless you are using the glaze.
 If you are using the glaze, no need to reduce it.
 Let cool.

-- Top the toasted baguette with the tomato slices and the mozzarella and bake until cheese melts and starts to turn brown in spots, about 8 minutes.
+- Top the toasted baguette with the tomato slices and the mozzarella and bake until the cheese melts and starts to turn brown in spots, about 8 minutes.

-- Drizzle the garlic bread with the balsamic glaze, sprinkle with the basil, season lightly with salt and pepper and slice into pieces while still warm.
+- Drizzle the garlic bread with the balsamic glaze, sprinkle with the basil, season lightly with salt and pepper, and slice into pieces while still warm.

 I love your recipes and look forward to receiving them from you.